Direction 1.1: Housing Need

 Work with Indigenous partners to support Indigenous housing models and wellness.

-An equitable housing system is foundational to the ongoing and evolving commitment towards a City of Reconciliation.
+Equitable and culturally appropriate housing is foundational to the ongoing and evolving commitment towards a City of Reconciliation.
 We will further support housing options that foster Indigenous healing and wellness, including adequate space for children and extended families, space to accommodate cultural and ceremonial practices, accessibility for those with mobility restrictions and Elders, on-site childcare, and social programs for tenants.

 Direction 1.6: Rental Housing